 Take a break from Orlando theme parks with a quick getaway to one of the many Florida beaches near Orlando.
 Whether you want to take in the sunrise and coastal breeze on the Atlantic side or enjoy the calm waters and picturesque sunsets on the Gulf, Orlando is centrally located, making it an easy drive to either coast.

 We've rounded up our favorite Florida beaches within a few hours’ drive of Orlando, so you can pack up your beach gear for a weekend getaway with the kids, or even just a day trip.
-For those days when a shorter drive is better, consider a swim at these nearby Orlando beaches attached to Florida's natural springs or at an inflatable water park.
+For those days when a shorter drive is better, consider a swim at these nearby Orlando beaches attached to Florida's natural springs or at an outdoor water park.

 World-famous Daytona Beach is about an hour from Orlando.
-Photo courtesy of Daytona Beach Area Convention and Visitors Bureau
+Photo courtesy of Daytona Beach Area CVB

 Florida Beaches Near Orlando on the Atlantic Coast

 1. Cocoa Beach

-This surf town is situated on Florida’s Space Coast and is the closest beach to Orlando at a little less than an hour away.
+This surf town is situated on Florida’s Space Coast and is the closest beach to Orlando.
 With 72 miles of beautiful shoreline, Cocoa Beach is popular for watersports, deep-sea fishing, and surfing.
 Visit the flagship location of Ron Jon Surf Shop, the world’s largest surf shop.
 Explore the landmark Cocoa Beach Pier complete with restaurants, shops, fishing, and live music.
-If staying for the weekend, be sure to set some time aside to visit nearby Kennedy Space Center.
+Be sure to set some time aside to visit nearby Kennedy Space Center.

 2. Daytona Beach

 Known as the "World’s Most Famous Beach," Daytona Beach is a one-hour drive from Orlando.
 The beach spans 23 miles, and visitors can drive and park on certain portions.
 There is a popular boardwalk area complete with a bandshell, rides, amusements, and an arcade just steps from the beach.
 Take a tour of the famous Daytona International Speedway or venture to the top of the historic Ponce Inlet Lighthouse, Florida’s tallest lighthouse.

 3. New Smyrna Beach